The only hard evidence we have of Oxford’s involvement with Blackfriars comes from More’s deposition (Losely MSS Bundle

 In 1560, Sir Henry (father of the Henry Neville who, following the Essex rebellion, shared rooms in the Tower with the third Earl of Southampton ) had rented a series of rooms that included the southern half of the Old Buttery plus the eastern half of the Parliament Chamber.
 This took place six months after Richard Frith, the Court’s dancemaster, renewed his lease to the western half (102).
 Frith paid more for less space, which Smith explains by assigning to him the great winding stair that led originally to the great Parliament Chamber, giving access to the river back when members gathered for Parliament or noble foreign visitors came to the friary by way of the Thames.
 Both eastern and western sections had been compartmentalized by More into several smaller rooms.
 In 1571, Neville’s apartment had been leased by William Brooke Ld Cobham (who already owned the northern half of the Old Buttery).
-In 1576, Brooke was persuaded to let Farrant have the rooms formerly leased by Neville.
+In 1576, Brooke was persuaded (by Leicester) to let Farrant have the rooms formerly leased by Neville.
 Though the lease was signed in December, it was effective since late September, negotiations having begun in late August (135-6), which gave plenty of time for the students to learn their parts in time for the winter holidays at Court.